TM

 AF-EMDR feels a lot like a free-association exercise, and it works with the whole person -- somatic, emotional, cultural, and spiritual dimensions -- as a means to healing.
 It is client-centred and prioritizes a compassionate, attuned connection between you and the therapist.
 It will help you to explore your feelings, past experiences, thoughts, and behaviours in a safe and caring way.

-Which is Better for Me?
+Which is better for me?
 EMDR or AF-EMDR?

 EMDR can help people process painful memories, emotions, and beliefs with less overwhelm and distress.
 It’s a powerful approach for many, but it’s not the best fit for everyone.This is often where AF-EMDR can be more helpful.